DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 But as for Kai...

-...The face looks like it is covered with make-up to make it look more boyish.
+_The face looks like it is covered with make-up to make it look more boyish._

-...And this armour, could it be to hide feminine slender figure?
+_And this armour, could it be to hide feminine slender figure?_

 Voice too, feels like it is forced.
 And _his?_ silver hair...
-Since it is so long for a man, it is tied behind.
+Since it is quite long for a man, it is tied behind.
-This was just like in their childhood.
+This was just like during their childhood.
 Jeanne used to tie her hair like that since long hair caused troubles moving around and running.

 "Jeanne?"